 How much does a Veteran have to pay for a service dog?

 Got Your Six K9s does NOT charge for a service dog.
-There is an application fee of $400 at the second phase of the application process.

 Who pays for the care of the service dog once it's placed with a Veteran?